 - STS-135, final shuttle mission (Atlantis, July 8-21, 2011)

-I have had the pleasure of shaking the hands of three astronauts.
+I have had the honor of meeting four astronauts.
 They are:

 - Neil Armstrong (who was accepting an honorary degree at my college at the time, sometime around 1993) -